Shraddha0607/DevTinder_/devTinderBackend/homework.md

 - order of the routes matter a lot
 - install postman app and make a workspace/collection > test API call
 - write logic to handle GET, POST, PATCH, DELETE api calls and test on postman
+- explore routing and use of ?, +, (), *  in the route
+- use of reges in routes /a/, /.*fly$/
+- reading the query params in the routes
+- reading the dynamic routes